This site requires a more recent version of Adobe Flash Player to function properly.

 Gold mining drives value

->

-> Gold mining is the most important division for Newmont Mining in terms of revenues and profits.
-In 2014, the company's consolidated gold production stood at 5.23 million ounces.
+Gold mining is the most important division for Newmont Mining in terms of revenues and profits.
+In 2015, the company's consolidated gold production stood at 5.71 million ounces.
 Gold generally accounts for over 80% of the company's consolidated sales.
-South American gold mining is the company's most valuable operation, according to our estimates.
+Asia Pacific Mines is the company's most valuable segment, according to our estimates.

->

-> Rising demand for gold from emerging economies
+Rising demand for gold from emerging economies

 Demand for gold is expected to be quite robust from major emerging economies.
 Rapidly growing middle class populations and rising incomes in these countries, particularly China and India -- the world's largest gold consumers -- are expected to result in a sustained jewelry and investment demand for gold.
 The Chinese middle class population is expected to grow by over 60% or 200 million, to 500 million in six years time.
 Private sector demand for gold in China is expected to rise from 1,132 tons in 2014 to at least 1,350 tons by 2017.